CSE232-MSU/CSE232/vscode_setup/windows.md

 ### What is WSL?

 The Windows Subsystem for Linux creates a fully-functional Linux filesystem directly onto your Windows machine.
 It gives you complete access to Linux command-line tools, which you'll be learning about in this class' labs.
+Please note that WSL is only avalible to Windows 10 and later versions.

 ### Why WSL?